meguna/demo-web-vis/README.md

 - Node.js v14+
 - NPM v6.14.4+
 - A modern IDE like VS Code, Sublime, Atom, etc.
 - A web browser.
-Google Chrome is recommended for basic web development because it has 61% browser usage share.
+Google Chrome is recommended for basic web development because it has [61% browser usage share](https://gs.statcounter.com/browser-market-share) in the world right now and you should be able to replicate more expected behavior.

+Detailed instructions follow.

 ## Set up guide: Mac